FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 Makes approximately 1/3 cup, or enough for 5 pounds of meat.
 Use 1 tablespoon seasoning per pound of meat.

 Video Showing How To Make Fajita Seasoning:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Fajita Seasoning!
+Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Fajita Seasoning!